fcortesbio/BiteTrack/README.md

 > **Transform your food business from spreadsheet chaos to structured success**

-BiteTrack is a production-ready RESTful API that empowers small food businesses to **ditch the spreadsheets** and embrace professional inventory, sales, and customer management.
-Built with Express.js, MongoDB, and enterprise-grade security.
+BiteTrack is a production-ready RESTful API that empowers small food businesses to **ditch the spreadsheets** and embrace professional inventory, sales, customer management, and business intelligence.
+Built with Express.js, MongoDB, and enterprise-grade security with comprehensive reporting and food waste compliance features.

 ## 🎯 **Why BiteTrack?**